LibraryCarpentry/lc-python-intro/episodes/13-looping-data-sets.md

 \##Solution

-1 is not matched by the regular expresion.
+1 is not matched by the regular expression.